bixb922/crank-organ/doc-hardware/README.md

 ![battery, fuse and switch](battery-fuse-switch.jpg)

-## Can the controller be installed inside the windchest?
+## Can the microcontroller be installed inside the windchest?

 This is certainly an attractive option.
 Only 12V needs to be fed into the windchest (only two wires).
 The solenoid wires are hidden inside the windchest, it's rather neat.